deib-polimi/hegira-generator/README.md

 #hegira-generator

-Generates entities on a remote Datastore instance for Hegira test.
+The program generates data and store them in a remote Datastore instance for Hegira test.
+Data generation is provided through CPIM and Kundera GAE Datastore extension.

 ###Bulild
 Just run: